 Small businesses and office breakrooms can really benefit from a commercial countertop ice maker.
 They’re discreet, sanitary, and convenient.
 Customers and staff can get ice on their own without risking contaminating the ice supply.

-If your business is looking for a top-of-the-line countertop ice maker for sale, we have many models to choose from.
+If your business is looking for a top-of-the-line Hoshizaki countertop ice machine, we have many models to choose from.
 Our full-service ice machine rentals come with ice machine service, cleaning, and repairs for Kansas and Missouri businesses.
 Our Ice Machine Experts are here to help you find the best commercial ice maker for your business!